-1. Plaintiffs bring this class action lawsuit against Toshiba for its failure to protect Plaintiffs' and the Class's highly sensitive personally identifiable information ("PII") from hackers.1 As a result of Toshiba's inadequate data security, cybercriminals easily infiltrated Defendants' inadequately protected email accounts and accessed the PII of Plaintiffs and the Class (the "Data Breach" or "Breach").2 Now, Plaintiffs' and the Class's PII is in the hands of cybercriminals who will sell their PII on the dark web and use their PII for nefarious purposes for the rest of their lives.

-2. On an undisclosed date, Toshiba discovered suspicious activity within its email environment.3 After an investigation, it was determined that an unknown and unauthorized threat actor hacked into Toshiba's inadequately secured email environment between December 4, 2023, through March 18, 2024.
-Thus, the hacker(s) had access to Toshiba's email accounts-and Plaintiffs' and the Class's PII contained therein-for over three (3) months.4 a1252b4f8318/401acca4-7cb4-4d16-899b-82b4fabe9bf6.shtml (last visited Dec.
-7, 2024); OFFICE OF THE MAINE ATTORNEY GENERAL, Toshiba Global Commerce Solutions, https://www.maine.gov/agviewer/content/ag/985235c7-cb95-4be2-8792a1252b4f8318/8fea1aeb-d918-4c0d-b40d-97990f1eb395.html (last visited Dec.
-7, 2024).
+- 1. Plaintiffs bring this class action lawsuit against Toshiba for its failure to protect Plaintiffs' and the Class's highly sensitive personally identifiable information ("PII") from hackers.2 As a result of Toshiba's inadequate data security, cybercriminals easily infiltrated Defendant's inadequately protected email accounts and accessed the PII of Plaintiffs and the Class (the "Data Breach" or "Breach").3 Now, Plaintiffs' and the Class's PII is in the hands of cybercriminals who will sell their PII on the dark web and use their PII for nefarious purposes for the rest of their lives. - 2.
+On an undisclosed date, Toshiba discovered suspicious activity within its email environment.4 After an investigation, it was determined that an unknown and unauthorized threat actor hacked into Toshiba's inadequately secured email environment between December 4, 2023, through March 18, 2024.
+Thus, the hacker(s) had access to Toshiba's email accounts-and Plaintiffs' and the Class's a1252b4f8318/8fea1aeb-d918-4c0d-b40d-97990f1eb395.html.